geerlingguy/ansible-role-sonar/README.md

       roles:
         - geerlingguy.sonar

-Browse the results at http://localhost:9000 (default System administrator credentials are admin/admin)
+Using the defaults, you can view the SonarQube home at `http://localhost:9000/` (default System administrator credentials are `admin`/`admin`).

 ## License